 These anise scented artificial salmon eggs actually work very well when fished on a slinky drift rig.
 They are translucent and display the same properties of real eggs in the water.
 The anise scent may not help attract salmon in the Great Lakes tributaries but it can’t hurt either.
 It may even help mask human odors.

-The yellow and green eggs look most like real salmon eggs.
-Orange and red stand out more in clouded water.
-When Atlas Eggs are unavailable Z-Man EZ Eggs are a suitable replacement.
+The yellow, orange and green eggs look most like real salmon eggs.
+Colors like red and chartreuse stand out more in clouded water.
+Of course Atlas Eggs aren’t the only option.
+Any similar anise scented soft plastic egg can work.
+So these Anise Scented Eggs are a quite suitable replacement.

 Gulp!
 Alive Salmon Eggs